Cross Sections and Transverse Single-Spin Asymmetries in Forward Jet Production from Proton Collisions at $\sqrt{s}=500$ GeV

 The jet energy scale was established by comparing tower jets reconstructed from the full simulation to particle jets reconstructed from PYTHIA, and resulted in the hadronic compensation described earlier.
-A check of the energy scale was made for 3-jet events in the data by the centroid of a peak attributed to $\Upsilon$(1S)$\rightarrow 3g$ \cite{CLEO}.
-This peak has statistical significance of $3.5\sigma$.
-The centroid of the peak depends smoothly on $R_{jet}$ used in the anti-$k_T$ algorithm, as do our measures of the jet-energy scale from simulation.
+A check of the energy scale was made for 3-jet events in the data by observation of a narrow structure in 3-jet mass distribution attributed to the 3-gluon decay of $\Upsilon$(1S)~\cite{CLEO}.
+Fig.~\ref{3jetmass} shows the 3-jet mass distribution compared to the simulated $\Upsilon$(1S)$\rightarrow 3g$.
+The peak has statistical significance of $3.5\sigma$.
+The centroid of the peak depends smoothly on $R_{jet}$ used in the anti-$k_T$ algorithm, as do our measures of the jet energy scale from simulation.
+The mass peak is narrow because it comes from the jets that consist primarily of photons, electrons, and positrons, as deduced from the simulation.
+The uncertainty of the jet energy scale is constrained by the variation of the mass peak centroid ($\mu$) scaled by the known mass ($M_{\Upsilon{\rm (1S)}}$ \cite{PDG}) with $S$, as shown in the inset to Fig.~\ref{3jetmass}.
+The value of $S$ rescales the energies of towers considered by the jet finder.
+The jet-energy scale variations probe the modification of the HCal calibration deduced from neutral pion reconstructions.